crutcher/crutcher.github.io-source/source/Tapestry/index.md

 We need operators to describe this composition; as there are many potential ways such a composition may work.

-Let's introduce a "Selection Expression", in this case, `concat` on `dim=0`, to firm this up:
+Let's introduce a "Selector Expression", in this case, `concat` on `dim=0`, to firm this up:

 ```graphviz
 digraph G {